 - Keep in mind that the preview text maximum character length also includes your subject line!

 - Get to the main point of the email.

 When your emails are user friendly for mobile users, they’ll be more likely to open your emails again in the future, thus indirectly improving your email open rate.

-Here are some formatting tips for optimizing your emails on mobile devices.
+Here are some formatting and design tips for optimizing your emails on mobile devices.